Drop into a class—in person or online!

 • on bottom: the muscles and connective tissue of the pelvic bowl

 The core really extends beyond those deep central areas—the glute max, other hip muscles, and many upper back and neck muscles contribute.
-I call that the extended core, and it’s really the whole trunk—everything from pelvis to ribcage to head!
+I call that the extended core, and it includes the whole trunk—everything from pelvis to ribcage to head!

 Pilates isolates each area, in turn, to develop body awareness, strength, and mobility.
 My classes combine the classical Pilates mat exercises with creative innovations that target the precise areas where we tend to lose strength over time.

-Barre is a fusion class, combining movement traditions, so it can vary greatly depending upon where you practice it.
-My barre classes emphasize Pilates, full-body strength training, and targeted movements from dance.
-We use hand weights, resistance bands, unstable surfaces like rollers and balls, and bodyweight resistance to build strength from the deep core outward.
-I do not emphasize the "tucked pelvis" or "imprinted low back" of classical Pilates and Berk-style barre—instead, you'll have the option to use it when it is useful, and, at other times, cultivate neutral pelvis and low back.
+Power Pilates & Strength is a fusion class, combining movement traditions.
+It includes mat Pilates, full-body strength training, and a few targeted movements from dance.
+We use dumbbells, resistance bands, unstable surfaces like rollers and balls, and bodyweight resistance to build strength from the deep core outward to each muscle group.

 How Should I Begin?